-Our mission is to inform, inspire, and empower healthcare professionals and students to become the most effective and most successful healthcare professional that each can become.
-‘Most effective’ means providing the best care possible for the patients; ‘Most successful’ means developing a financially, intellectually, and personally satisfying career.
-We believe that with the proper training, proper guidance, and proper support, every healthcare professional can achieve this.
+Our mission is to inform, inspire, and empower healthcare professionals and students to become the most effective and most successful healthcare professionals that each can become.
+‘Most effective’ means providing the best care possible for the patients.

-Our business is to teach healthcare professionals and students in all the practical subjects that make a healthcare professional effective and successful.
-We do this by teaching healthcare professionals and students in the hospital, in the medical office, in the classroom, on-line, and through our website, our books, study-guides, videos, and articles.
-All of our teaching methods and aids are presented in a pleasant and easy to understand format – which creates an atmosphere that is conducive to learning.
+Our business teaches healthcare professionals and students all the practical subjects that make a healthcare professional effective and successful.
+We do this by teaching healthcare professionals and students in the hospital, in the medical office, in the classroom, online, and through our website, our books, study guides, videos, and articles.
+All of our teaching methods and aids are presented in a friendly and easy-to-understand format, creating an atmosphere conducive to learning.

-We believe that the work that we do is exactly what the nursing profession needs to make it a more respected profession, and a more satisfying profession.
-The more nurses that we can help become effective and successful, the more successful we feel, and the better the nursing profession becomes.
-Helping and training more nurses to become more effective and more successful will, over time, also help convince more hard working people to enter the nursing profession.
+We believe that the work we do is exactly what the nursing profession needs to make it a more respected occupation and a more satisfying career.
+The more nurses we can help become effective and successful, the more successful we feel, and the better the nursing profession becomes.
+Helping and training more nurses to become more effective and more successful will, over time, also help convince more hard-working people to enter the nursing profession.

-Our hope is that we can continue to do this work for many more years.
-The more healthcare professionals and students that we help, the more healthcare professionals and students that they will in turn help.
+We hope that we can continue to do this work for many more years.
+The more healthcare professionals and students we help, the more healthcare professionals and students they will help.
 The healthcare profession has been very good to us, and we believe and hope that we can help make the healthcare profession good for others too.